Area: 488,100 sq. km. (303,292 sq. mi.).

 The population is 89% Sunni Muslim.
 The constitution provides for freedom of religion and does not establish a state religion; however, in practice, the government continues to monitor all forms of religious expression.
-Amendments to the law on religious organizations adopted in March 2004 reduced membership requirements from 500 to 5 for registration purposes.
+Amendments to the law on religious organizations adopted in March 2004 reduced membership requirements from 500 to 5.
 All groups must register in order to gain legal status with the government.
-Until 2004 the only religions that were registered successfully were Sunni Islam and Russian Orthodox Christianity.
-By January 2006, nine minority religious groups had registered.
+Until 2004 the only religions that were registered successfully were Sunni Islam and Russian Orthodox Christianity, which are controlled by the government; by January 2006, nine minority religious groups had registered.
 The government limits the activities of unregistered religious congregations by prohibiting them from gathering publicly, proselytizing, and disseminating religious materials.

 Principal Government Officials

-Despite its non-transparency about gas reserves, Turkmenistan remains the second largest gas producer in the former Soviet Union after Russia.
+Despite its non-transparency about gas reserves, Turkmenistan remains the second largest gas producer in the former Soviet Union after Gazprom.
 Production figures have been consistently climbing since 1998 when Turkmenistan was virtually cut off from all outside markets by Russia.
-Turkmenistan's 2006 output was an estimated 67 billion cubic meters (bcm); the bulk of which (42 bcm) went to Russia.
+Turkmenistan's 2005 output was an estimated 63 billion cubic meters (bcm); the bulk of which (45.2 bcm) went to Ukraine, Russia and Iran.

-Turkmenistan's 2006 oil production dropped by 0.5 million tons in 2005 to 9 million tons.
+Turkmenistan's 2005 oil production dropped to 9.5 million tons (about 1%) over that of 2004.
 Among other major exports are liquefied natural gas (LNG) and polypropylene.

-Turkmenistan has taken a cautious approach to economic reform, hoping to use gas sales to sustain inefficiencies in its economy.
-The private sector remains insignificant, with a substantial private share only in food processing, consumer trade and services.
-Despite the increased inflow of gas revenue, prospects in the near future are uncertain.
-Turkmenistan's statistics are closely held state secrets, and published GDP and other figures are subject to wide margins of error.
+With an authoritarian post-communist regime in power, Turkmenistan has taken a cautious approach to economic reform, hoping to use gas and cotton sales to sustain inefficiencies in its economy.
+Privatization goals remain limited, with a substantial private share only in food processing, consumer trade and services.
+Despite the increased inflow of gas revenue, prospects in the near future are uncertain; widespread internal poverty, the burden of foreign debt, and the unwillingness of the government to adopt market-oriented reforms continue to offset gas-related gains.
+Turkmenistan's economic statistics are closely held secrets, and published GDP and other figures are subject to wide margins of error.
 Turkmenistan's unrealistic goal of "self-sufficiency" also artificially sustains the cultivation of inefficient crops, such as wheat and cotton.
-The 2006 UN Development Program (UNDP) Human Development Report places Turkmenistan in the category of "medium human development" although the unemployment and underemployment rates may be as high as 70%.
-Turkmenistan has cooperated with the international community to transport humanitarian aid to Afghanistan.
+The 2005 UN Development Program (UNDP) Human Development Report places Turkmenistan in the category of "medium human development" although the unemployment rate may be as high as 70%.
+Turkmenistan has cooperated with the international community in transporting humanitarian aid to Afghanistan.

 Turkmenistan's declaration of "permanent neutrality" was formally recognized by the United Nations in 1995.
-Although the Government of Turkmenistan has favored high-profile purchases from the United States like Boeing aircraft, it has significant commercial relationships with Turkey, Russia, and Iran, and increasingly with China.
+Although the Government of Turkmenistan favors high-profile purchases from the United States, it has significant commercial relationships with Turkey, Russia, and Iran, and increasingly with China.
 The government worked closely with the Taliban regime in Afghanistan until September 11, 2001, and until that time had a growing cross-border trade with the regime in Afghanistan.

-The five states of Central Asia wrestle with sharing limited water resources and environmental degradation caused by the shrinking of the Aral Sea.
+Turkmenistan, Kazakhstan, Tajikistan, and Uzbekistan wrestle with sharing limited water resources and regional environmental degradation caused by the shrinking of the Aral Sea.
 Multilaterally accepted Caspian Sea seabed and maritime boundaries have not yet been established.
-Up to now, Iran and Turkmenistan have insisted on dividing the Caspian Sea into five equal sectors while Azerbaijan, Kazakhstan, and Russia have generally agreed upon equidistant seabed boundaries.
+Iran and Turkmenistan insist on dividing the Caspian Sea into five equal sectors while Azerbaijan, Kazakhstan, and Russia have generally agreed upon equidistant seabed boundaries.

 The United States and Turkmenistan continue to disagree about the country's path toward democratic and economic reform.
-The United States has publicly advocated industrial privatization, market liberalization, and fiscal reform, as well as legal and regulatory reforms to open up the economy to foreign trade and investment, as the best way to achieve prosperity and true independence and sovereignty.
+The United States has publicly advocated industrial privatization, market liberalization, and fiscal reform, as well as legal and regulatory reforms to open up the economy to unhindered foreign trade and investment, as the only way to achieve prosperity and stability.

 Principal U.S. Officials